idvorkin/idvorkin.github.io/_d/writing.md

 A [rare book](https://www.amazon.com/Pyramid-Principle-Logic-Writing-Thinking/dp/0273710516/) on how to write well.
 Sadly long out of print, but worth picking up a copy

 {%include amazon.html asin="0273710516;" %}

+### Elon's First Principles

+### Five Whys

+_TODO: Move to COE post_

+Ask why 5 times till you get to a root understanding.
+Exactly 5 why's doesn't matter, getting no deep then why does.
+Also forks in the answers usually happen.
+Lets dig in...

+**1 - Why am I bad shape?**

+Because I stopped exercising

+**2 - Why did I stop exercising?**

+Because it's a lot of effort.

+**3 - Why is a lot of effort?**

+Because the gym closed
+Because I'm not prioritizing it enough

+**3.1 Why is the gym closed?**

+Because of Corona Virus

+**3.2 Why aren't you prioritizing exercise enough**

+Because it doesn't feel urgent in the moment.

+You know you have your Five Why's right when you can reverse the answers joined by "therefore", and it's coherent

+- Because of Corona Virus
+  - Therefore the gym is closed
+- Because it doesn't feel urgent in the moment
+  - therefore I'm not prioritizing exercise enough
+- Therefore I stopped going to the gym
+- Therefore it's a lot of effort.
+- Therefore I stopped exercising

 ## Writing Formulas